 - Providing comprehensive information on the City that is easy to understand

-A copy of Titusville’s 5 Year (Fiscal Years (FY) 2016 through 2020) Consolidated Plan is available in person at the Neighborhood Services Department located in the Harry T. Moore Social Service Center, 725 S. DeLeon Avenue.
-Click here to view the 2020-2021 Annual Action Plan or visit the Neighborhood Services Department to view in person.
-The Action Plan is also available by email upon request by calling 321-567-3997.
+A copy of Titusville’s 5 Year (Fiscal Years 2022 through 2026) Consolidated Plan is available in person at the Neighborhood Services Department located in the Harry T. Moore Social Service Center, 725 S. DeLeon Avenue.

 State Housing Initiatives Partnerships (SHIP) Program

 The State Housing Initiatives Partnerships (SHIP) Program is funded by the Florida Housing Finance Corporation.
 The SHIP Program provides funds to local governments as an incentive to create partnerships to produce and preserve affordable housing with at least 65% of the funds to be used for homeownership.
 For more information on the SHIP program, you can visit the Florida Housing website.